DasHomi/preventer/README.md

   - _Prevents you from using bone meal on grass blocks_
 - Prevent sign editing
   - _Prevents you from editing signs_
+- Prevent chiseled bookshelf interacting
+  - _Prevents you from accidentally placing books in chiseled bookshelves or removing them_
 </details>

 <details>